-All textual material used in the examinations will be drawn from the topic areas below, with reference to the country or countries where the language is spoken.
+www.PapaCambridge.com All textual material used in the examinations will be drawn from the topic areas below, with reference to the country or countries where the language is spoken.
 More guidance on the topic areas is given in Section 7.

 - Human relationships

 - Family

 - Generation gap

 - Young people

 - Patterns of daily life

 - Urban and rural life

 - The media

 - Food and drink

 - Law and order

-- Religion and belief
+- Philosophy and belief

 - Health and fitness

 - Work and leisure

 - Equality of opportunity

 - Employment and unemployment

 - Sport

 - Free time activities

 - Travel and tourism

 - Education

 - Cultural life/heritage

 - War and peace

-- The developing world
+- Social and economic development

 - Scientific and medical advances

 - Technological innovation

 - Environment

 - Conservation

 - Pollution

 - Contemporary aspects of the country or countries where the language is spoken